eddiejaoude/EddieCon-01-workshop/README.md

 4e.
-Create `features/test.feature` file with the following content:
+Create `features/test.feature` file with the following content: I don't see any content

 4f.
 Add test command to package.json file `"test": "cucumber-js"`